timmcginley/Agile/Schedule/09/README.md

 Generative design starts from zero, it ignores the history of previous designs.
 Thats crazy, its a waste of a resource of human innovation.
 So similar to the way we 'mine' biology for design inspiration, could we mine hitory to better understand our designs?

+## Guest Lecture
-Guest Lecture: Laila Zwisler
+* Laila Zwisler Lecture (DTU Physics)  [onsite]

-1. History of Technology
-2. Socio Technical Systems
+* Building System History as Evolution
+* Roman / Greek and Early 20thC Building Systems

 ## Activity
 In our focus groups, we will look at 2 time periods: